leo-nog/leo-nog/README.md

-> 👨🏻‍💻 Currently working as General Tech Lead
+> 👨🏻‍💻 Currently working as General Tech Lead at OneFan

 > 👨🏻‍🔬 Computer Scientist graduated from Anhembi Morumbi University